nallujin/para-test-ground/README.md

-There is nothing special here, since this repository was just intended for testing purposes.
+There is nothing special here.
+Just random things.
+Like trying some techs.